Contact Lens Care

 An optician can either be a dispensing optician or an ophthalmic optician (see below "Optometrist").
-Unlike an ophthalmologist or an optometrist, a dispensing optician is not qualified to test sight.
+Unlike an ophthalmologist or an optometrist, a dispensing optician is not qualified to perform eye exams and vision tests.

-The term 'optician' is loosely used in the UK to describe an individual who deals with all things eye-care related.
+An optician prescribes and dispenses contact lenses and/or glasses.
+The term 'optician' is loosely used in Ireland to describe an individual who deals with all things eye-care related.
 This includes those who work in a high street store to fit contact lenses.
-In the past, the opticians even made lenses.
+In the past, opticians even made lenses.
 Now, this is mostly outsourced to separate manufacturers to maximise time and money.

 What is an ophthalmologist?

 An ophthalmologist is a doctor/surgeon who has become specially trained in eye care.
-They identify and treat conditions or diseases that manifest in the eye through medicine and surgery.
+They identify and treat eye conditions or diseases through medicine and surgical eye care.

 An ophthalmologist is required to go through years of pre-medical education and medical school with medical practitioners.
 This is usually followed by an internship, and several more years of practical, hands-on surgical training.
 After this, they are certified to practice as a medical doctor officially.

-An optometrist is also known as a 'Doctor of Optometry'.
-They are qualified eye care professionals and can examine your eyes to detect visual defects.
+An optometrist is also known as an ‘ophthalmic optician’.
+They are qualified eye care professionals and can examine your eyes to find visual defects.
 They are usually involved in a routine eye check.

 What does an optometrist do?

-An optometrist is sometimes referred to as an ophthalmic optician.
+An optometrist usually works in an opticians or an eye hospital.
 Their training mainly focuses on the mechanisms of the eye and health care concerning eye problems.
 They may assess you on how accurately you can perceive depth and colours, testing your ability to focus too.

 They can also recommend eye strengthening exercises, vision therapy and can prescribe corrective eyewear and vision aids.

 Whilst an optician is not an eye doctor; they are an essential part of your health care team.
-They are key to detecting silent disease such as glaucoma.
-An optometrist writes a prescription and an optician fits and sells glasses and contact lenses to correct vision.
+They are key to detecting silent diseases such as glaucoma.
+An optometrist writes a prescription and dispensing optician performs a fitting for either glasses or contact lenses to correct vision.